-I, the Participant, acknowledge receiving and reading the Traditional and Roth IRA Application and Adoption Agreement Instructions, the Traditional IRA and Roth IRA Combined Disclosure Statement, the Traditional IRA Custodial Account Agreement, the Roth IRA Custodial Account Agreement and the Privacy Notice (the "Account Documents").
+I, the beneficiary, acknowledge receiving and reading the INHERITED IRA FOR NON-SPOUSE, TRUST, ESTATE OR ENTITY APPLICATION AND ADOPTION AGREEMENT, the Traditional IRA and Roth IRA Combined Disclosure Statement, the Traditional IRA Custodial Account Agreement, the Roth IRA Custodial Account Agreement and the Privacy Notice (the "Account Documents").
 I acknowledge receiving and reading the current prospectus for each Mutual Fund I may have designated for investment.
 The Custodian, upon proper instructions from me, is authorized to exchange units of one Eligible Asset for units of any other Eligible Asset and to purchase units of any Eligible Asset with the proceeds of any redemption.

-Article VIII, Section 23 of the Traditional IRA Custodial Account Agreement and Article IX, Section 23 of the Roth IRA Custodial Account Agreement authorize the Custodian to take or to omit to take certain actions in the event assets or property in my IRA Account are liquidated and the Custodian does not receive timely instructions it can reasonably or practicably carry out and I agree to the terms of both Sections 23.
+Article VIII, Section 23 of the Traditional IRA Custodial Account Agreement and Article IX, Section 23 of the Roth IRA Custodial Account Agreement authorize the Custodian to take or to omit to take certain actions in the event assets or property in my IRA Account are liquidated and the Custodian does not receive timely instructions it can reasonably or practicably carry out and I agree to the terms of the applicable Section 23.

-I hereby establish an IRA in accordance with instructions provided on these pages entitled Traditional and Roth Individual Retirement Account (IRA) Application and Adoption Agreement and agree to participate under the terms and conditions contained in the Account Documents and on the aforementioned pages (the "Full Agreement").
-(My IRA account with the Custodian is called the "IRA Account" on this page).
+I hereby establish an IRA in accordance with instructions provided on these pages entitled INHERITED IRA FOR NON-SPOUSE, TRUST, ESTATE OR ENTITY APPLICATION AND ADOPTION AGREEMENT and agree to participate under the terms and conditions contained in the Account Documents and on the aforementioned pages (the "Full Agreement").
+(My IRA account with the Custodian is called the "Inherited IRA Account" on this page).

-I agree that this IRA becomes effective only upon written acceptance by the Custodian and that such written acceptance will consist of a confirmation of transaction statement.
+I agree that this IRA becomes effective only upon written acceptance by the Custodian and that such written acceptance will consist of a confirmation of transaction statement